dimitarv23/TravelHub/README.md

 A Travel Agency, in which the organisers can organise trips/holidays and users can enroll for a certain trip/holiday.
 It has the following functionalities:

-### Areas:
+## 🔬 Functionalities
+There are three roles in the application:
-- Guest - People that haven't registered yet.
+- Guest - People that haven't registered / logged in.
-- User - People that have registered.
-They can enroll in organized holidays.
+- User - People that have logged in.
+They cannot organize holidays, but can enroll in already organized ones.
 - Organizer - People with this role can organize holidays.

 ### Guests can: